 Dr. Brandon P. Donnelly

-Dr. Brandon P. Donnelly is a board certified orthopedic surgeon who treats all ages of patients in the Greater New Orleans Area.
-His specialization and practice focus is in injuries and aliments of the upper extremity, including the hand conditions, wrist conditions, and elbow conditions.
+Brandon P. Donnelly, MD is a board certified orthopedic surgeon who treats patients of all ages in the Greater New Orleans area.
+His specialization and practice focus is in injuries and ailments of the upper extremity, including hand conditions, wrist conditions, and elbow conditions.

 Originally from Slidell, LA, Dr. Donnelly returned to South Louisiana to join Pontchartrain Orthopedics and Sports Medicine after completing a hand and microsurgery fellowship at the prestigious Philadelphia Hand Center in 2014.
 Since his arrival, he has quickly established himself as a trusted and respected surgeon in the Greater New Orleans Area.
 He has hospital appointments at East Jefferson, where he is Vice-Chair of Hand Surgery and St. Charles Parish Hospital.
 In addition, he is active in the medical community by giving lectures at several orthopedic conferences in the Metairie and New Orleans area.